 - 2. Identification (ONE of the following)

 - a.
-840 tags
+840 RFID tags

-- May or may not be an RFID (radio frequency device)

-- 15 digits, beginning with "840," with US shield
+- 15 digits, beginning with "840," with US shield, must be visually and electronically readable

 - b.
-NUES (brite) tags

-- National Uniform Ear Tagging System

-- Steel or plastic acceptable, with US shield

-- c.
 Official USDA Program tags

 - Orange calfhood vaccination tags, with US shield

 - a.
-Cattle located within Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana. - b.
-Cattle located outside of Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana as long as the state of origin is classified as brucellosis free AND tuberculosis free by the USDA. - Cattle from states that are NOT designated as free by the USDA must meet additional requirements for entry into Indiana.
+Cattle that originate within Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana. - b.
+Cattle that originate outside of Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana as long as the state of origin is classified as brucellosis free AND tuberculosis free by the USDA. - Cattle from states that are NOT designated as free by the USDA must meet additional requirements for entry into Indiana.
 Contact the Indiana State Board of Animal Health for specific information.